eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Spark with Python, numpy and pandas
 + Experience in one application field (***Image processing, ADAS, FinTech, CyberSecurity***)
 	- ADAS: advanced driver-assistance system
++ Advanced level programming skills in Python, ideally developed from experience working on long-term commercial projects, including significant experience using SciPy and machine-learning packages (Numpy, Pandas, scikit-learn, etc) for the development of maintained components.
+Additional experience using PySpark a big plus.
++ skill set:
+	- Design and implement high-performance libraries/APIs for machine learning and statistical techniques.
+	- Experience with streaming and event-based programming
+	- Experience with continuous integration and deployment workflows
 + skill set:
 	- Machine learning accelerators such as OpenTPU, NVDLA, Eyeriss, and VTA.
 	- Machine learning frameworks such as TensorFlow, PyTorch, Caffe2, Keras, and MXNet.